ztjhz/BetterChatGPT/README.md

 - 🌐 Access ChatGPT from anywhere in the world, completely free of charge.
 - 📝 Create and edit messages from the perspectives of the system, assistant, and user.
+- 📝 Customise model parameters such as temperature to achieve an unexpected outcome.
 - 🔀 Change the order of messages to suit your needs and preferences.
 - ➕ Add new messages in between old ones for a seamless conversation flow.
 - 💬 Utilise a wide range of languages to ensure maximum accessibility.